Gay conversion therapy bill passes third reading

-Parliament has passed a bill in its third reading that will ban conversion practices, including those attempting to change people's sexuality and/or gender.
+Parliament has passed a bill in its third reading that will ban conversion practices, such as those attempting to change people's sexuality and/or gender.

 It was an emotional third reading and debate with many of Parliament's rainbow MPs sharing their own stories.